 Under s.
 168 of the Police Act, a person may make a "Service" or "Policy" complaint.
 Such a complaint may arise within a Public Trust complaint or be an independent complaint.
 A service or policy complaint are those regarding the quality of a police agency's service to the community or regarding the police agency's operating policies.
 Chart 6 shows the number of service and policy complaints received each year.
-The Police Board received one Service and Policy complaint in 2020.
+The Police Board received one Service and Policy complaint in 2020 and none to date in 2021.